Market Value vs. Replacement Cost - Home Insurance

 - Regulations affecting when work can be done (including Homeowner Association Rules)

-Home Market Price = What you can sell your completed home and lot to someone else for.
-This includes the land value and liabilities that come with owning the home.
+Home Market Price = What your property sells for on the housing market.
+Included in market value is land value and liabilities that come with owning the property and land.
 Often it is different than replacement cost.

 Scenario 1: Home Market Price $65,000, Replacement Cost $175,000